 The MTF parameter space is large.
 Even lens manufacturers present a limited amount of information in their product sheets.
 However, a minimum requirement to any MTF test report is sufficient documentation.
 For instance, there has to be mention of the object distance or image magnification.
 More often than not, this crucial parameter is missing in the presentation of results.
 As a rule, photo magazines do not bother to mention the subject distance.
 Internet sites may provide the information, but you need to dig deep.
 It is also possible that you encounter vague statements concerning the use of different chart sizes to best suit the lens, without the actually employed size being mentioned in the presentation of results.

 All lens aberrations depend on the object distance.
 A simple yet convincing illustration shows how curvilinear distortion may change from moderate moustache distortion at long range, to strong barrel distortion at close range.
 Distortion does not directly affect MTF, but other aberrations do and they also vary with distance.
-(In addition, vignetting and the angle of view vary with the focus distance, but are not not related to MTF.)
+(Vignetting and the angle of view also vary with the focus distance, but are not not related to MTF.)